rust-lang/rust-wiki-backup/Compiler-snapshot-distribution.md

 While you're making snapshots, you'll be pushing to non-`master` branches until your work is done and you need to integrate it back to `master`.
 Other people may be pushing to `master` in the meantime.
 It is essential that you _never_ rebase your snapshot-making commits when finishing your work and pushing to `master`.
 Use `git merge` if anyone else races with you in the meantime.
 Snapshots are identified by revision ID and those will change if you rebase.

+You should probably also not race with other users who are themselves making snapshots; in theory it will work but only if the tinderboxes don't overlook your pushes.
+Since the tinderboxes are inexact (they just pull "the most recent change on a branch") it's possible no snapshot will get built for you, which will be sad.

 ## Stage3 (backwards-compatible) snapshots

 * Make your change in your workspace.
 Check that it builds and passes `make check`.